 Body weight has a significant impact on blood sugar control, so portion size matters!

-Everybody’s nutritional needs are unique - your weight, gender, body composition and activity levels all make a difference to how much you should consume.
-Being aware of your recommended portion sizes will help keep your blood sugars at a regular level.
+Everybody’s nutritional needs are unique - your weight, gender, body composition, and activity levels all make a difference to how much you should consume.
+Being aware of your recommended portion sizes will help keep your blood sugars within the normal range.

 Both physical and emotional stress play a role in your overall blood sugar level control .